Systematic study of light and charm meson M1 radiative transitions: Numerical Results and Discussions

 \subsubsection{\textbf{EMS framework}}

-\begin{enumerate} \item The theoretical predictions for M1 decay widths are expected to follow a trend similar to that observed in transition magnetic moments, given that the decay width is dependent on both the magnitude of the transition moment and kinematic factors.
-In the case of light meson radiative transitions, our decay width results for $\rho^{+}\to\pi^{+}\gamma$ and $\rho^{0}\to\pi^{0}\gamma$ are in very good agreement with the experimental values \cite{ParticleDataGroup:2024cfk}, while our prediction for $\Gamma_{\omega\to\eta\gamma}$ is consistent with experimental data within the error bars.
+\begin{enumerate} \item The theoretical predictions for M1 decay widths are expected to follow a trend similar to those of transition magnetic moments, given that the widths depend on both the magnitude of the transition moment and kinematic factors.
+For light meson radiative transitions, our decay width results for $\rho^{+}\to\pi^{+}\gamma$ and $\rho^{0}\to\pi^{0}\gamma$ are in very good agreement with the experimental values \cite{ParticleDataGroup:2024cfk}, while our prediction for $\Gamma_{\omega\to\eta\gamma}$ is consistent with experimental data within the error bars.
 It should be noted that the experimental data on M1 decay widths of light mesons involve uncertainties greater than $10\%$ and require new direct measurements with improved precision.
-However, it is interesting to note that the M1 partial decay widths extracted from measurements of branching ratio and total width of the decaying particle have less uncertainties than the available direct measurements.
+Interestingly, M1 partial decay widths extracted from measurements of branching ratio and total width of the decaying particle have less uncertainties than the available direct measurements.
 Therefore, we have listed these extracted values of M1 decay widths under the label ``PDG" in Table \ref{t7} and compared our results with them.
-We observe that our decay width results for $\rho\to\eta\gamma$, $\omega\to\pi\gamma$, and $\omega\to\eta\gamma$ are consistent with these extracted results of M1 decay widths \cite{ParticleDataGroup:2024cfk}.
+We observe that our results for $\rho\to\eta\gamma$, $\omega\to\pi\gamma$, and $\omega\to\eta\gamma$ are consistent with these extracted results of M1 decay widths \cite{ParticleDataGroup:2024cfk}.
 The $\omega\to\pi\gamma$ decay width is the largest among all transitions due to the larger values of transition moment and photon momentum.
 On the other hand, our results for $\Gamma_{K^{*+}\to K^{+}\gamma}$ and $\Gamma_{K^{*0}\to K^{0}\gamma}$ show roughly $30\%$ deviation from the experimental data.
 Furthermore, our predictions for $\phi\to\eta\gamma$ and $\phi\to\eta^{\prime}\gamma$ are smaller than the experimental values by roughly a factor of $2$.
 The photon momentum is very small for $\phi\to\eta^{\prime}$ transition, which leads to a decay width smaller than any other light meson transition.